 I laced up a variety of workout shoes that are specifically designed for bossing the gym, or nailing an intense bout of high intensity interval training, and hand-picked the kicks that best blended performance, comfort, price and, at least to a certain extent, style.

-Overall, the Nike Free X Metcon 2 trainer offered the most enticing package, with a super stable heel for better balance during squats and big lifting movements, as well as an exceptionally flexible sole for greater confidence during split squats or more explosive exercises.
-They also proved light and breathable – perfect for a chap with particularly sweaty feet – while the bootie inner and supportive ankle bar proved excellent for support during sprints and interval training.
+Overall, the Under Armour TriBase Reign 2 offers the most enticing package, with a super stable heel for better balance during squats and big lifting movements, as well as a flexible sole for greater confidence during split squats or more explosive exercises.
+They also proved light and breathable while the bootie inner and supportive ankle bar proved excellent for support during sprints and interval training.